NVE/ebm/docs/source/user_guide/user_case.rst

             sports,TEK30,Gas,2023,0.0016565044759408

-Similarly to TEK17, there is no need to add TEK30 to :ref:`area.csv<area>` as all the area in both TEKs will be built after the start year 2020.
+Similarly to TEK17, there is no need to add TEK30 to :ref:`user-case-tek30/area.csv<area csv>` as all the area in both TEKs will be built after the start year 2020.

 Re-run the model